SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/device-details.md

 When using {{< product-c8y-iot >}} to remotely operate machinery, make sure that all remote operations follow the safety standards and do not cause any harm.
 {{< /c8y-admon-important >}}

 For your convenience, {{< product-c8y-iot >}} provides several frequently used commands for some devices.
-Click **<_Get predefined commands** at the right of the top menu bar to open a window containing a list of available pre-defined commands.
-Select the command of your choice and click **Use**, to copy the command to the command prompt, or **Execute**, to execute the command straight away.
+Click **Predefined commands** above the command prompt area to open a window containing a list of available pre-defined commands.
+Select the command of your choice and click **Use**, to copy the command to the command prompt.
 You may also add new commands here for re-use.

 ![Device shell predefined](/images/users-guide/DeviceManagement/devmgmt-devices-shell-precommands.png)